Virtual sales are taking off like never before as the Coronavirus continues to wreak havoc on the economy.

 A study by Microsoft Corps showed that digital technology had lowered the average attention span to less than a goldfish—around 8 seconds.

-When you’re selling to a client virtually you need to assume you don’t have their undivided attention.
+With virtual selling, you need to assume you don’t have their undivided attention.
 They could have other tabs on their browser open, be checking their email, or working on something else while talking to you.
 The best way to mitigate this is to lay out a concise agenda or presentation outline from the start with planned breaks.
 Here are some ideas you can use:

 - Polls help you get a feel for their opinion on your talking points